firedrakeproject/firedrake/docs/source/firedrake_usa_25.rst

 Travel to Waco
 --------------

-* By air

-   Waco has a small airport.
+* By air:  Waco has a small airport.
 There is daily service between Waco and Dallas/Fort Worth International Airport via American Airlines.

-* By ground

-  We are less than two hours by car from the Dallas and Austin airports, and just under three hours from Bush Intercontinental Airport in Houston.
+* By ground:  We are less than two hours by car from the Dallas and Austin airports, and just under three hours from Bush Intercontinental Airport in Houston.
 Additionally, Waco is reachable by bus services such as Greyhound and FlixBus.

-* Parking on campus

-  Baylor has plenty of visitor parking for your personal or rental vehicle, but conslut `these instructions <https://dps.web.baylor.edu/parking-transportation/visitors>__` and make sure to `register your vehicle <https://dps.web.baylor.edu/parking-transportation/visitors/visitor-parking-permit>__`.
+* Parking on campus:  Baylor has plenty of visitor parking for your personal or rental vehicle, but conslut `these instructions <https://dps.web.baylor.edu/parking-transportation/visitors>__` and make sure to `register your vehicle <https://dps.web.baylor.edu/parking-transportation/visitors/visitor-parking-permit>`__.